How can I get a COVID-19 Vaccine?

 Illinois COVID-19 Vaccination Data

-Current vaccination availability and plans are fluid.
+Vaccines are now readily available for all people ages 5 and up.
 Click the buttons below to learn what’s happening now:

 We would love to answer your questions about the COVID-19 Vaccine!
 (Facebook Live)